caitlin-e-wilson/case-law-semantic-beta/README.md

 python caselaw_pinecone_search.py upsert    # upload vectors to the index streamlit run caselaw_pinecone_search.py    # launch the search UI
 ```

-### Key design decisions

-- **Paragraph-level search, case-level tagging.** Each paragraph is embedded
-  separately for fine-grained retrieval, but Citizens Advice tags are applied
-  at the whole-case level (based on a sample of the opening paragraphs) so that
-  results describe what the *case* is about rather than a single paragraph.
-- **Dual embedding strategy.** For *tagging*, a clean sample of the judgment is
-  embedded without metadata context, to match cleanly against CA concept
-  definitions.
-For *search*, paragraphs are embedded with a metadata context
-  prefix (court, judge, date, case name) to support richer queries.
-- **Tagging by semantic similarity.** Each Citizens Advice concept is
-  represented by the embedding of its plain-English *definition*.
-A case is
-  tagged with a concept when cosine similarity exceeds a threshold; the top
-  matching tags are retained.
-The threshold and tag cap are tunable parameters.
-- **Case aggregation in results.** The search retrieves many matching
-  paragraphs, then aggregates them by case and ranks cases by average
-  similarity, so a single case does not appear multiple times.

 ---

 ## Requirements